 Oppenheimer established one of the first large-scale Chilean fruit shipping programs, putting grapes, stone fruit, and other typical “summer” items on store shelves during the winter months. .

 Current Chairman, President and CEO John Anderson joined Oppenheimer as a warehouseman.

 We established David Oppenheimer & Company, our U.S. branch, by opening an office in Seattle, Washington.

 David Oppenheimer Transport Inc. began East Coast operations in Wilmington, Delaware.
-Now known as Oppenheimer Transport, it has since expanded to include transportation services on the West Coast and in Western Canada.
+Now known as Oppenheimer Transport, it has since expanded to include transportation services throughout North America.

 Under the direction of Vice President and Chief Operations Officer Doug Grant, we unveiled one of the most sophisticated management information systems in the produce industry, enhancing our service to growers and customers alike.

 President, Chairman and CEO John Anderson served as chairman of the Canadian Produce Marketing Association and was recognized as The Packer's "Canadian Produce Man of the Year."

 With our partner ZESPRI International Ltd., we gave North Americans their first taste of gold kiwifruit.

 Canada's National Post newspaper recognized Oppenheimer as one of the country's "50 Best Managed Companies," a designation we’ve continued to earn annually.

 We implemented food security protocols that set industry-wide standards.